Jason Hooten

-Jason Trey Hooten (born April 20, 1969) is the head coach of the Sam Houston State University Men's Basketball team.
-Jason Hooten had previously served on the staff as an assistant coach for the previous six years, but was named as the Bearkats' new head men's basketball coach on April 2, 2010.
-In his ten seasons with the Bearkats, Hooten has helped direct the program to a 127-59 record and four 20-plus victory seasons.
-The 25-8 record for Sam Houston in 2009-10 marks the highest victory total for a Bearkat squad in SHSU's 23 seasons at the NCAA Division I level.
-Sam Houston stands as one of only 52 programs out of the 340 teams in Division I basketball that have posted 20 or more wins four of the last five years.
-Among those 52 teams, the Kats have the 28th-best winning percentage.
+Jason Trey Hooten (born April 20, 1969) is the head coach of the New Mexico State University men's basketball program as of March 2025.

+Hooten was previously head coach at Sam Houston State University for 13 seasons.
+And was an assistant coach for there for the previous six years, before being named as the Bearkats' head men's basketball coach on April 2, 2010.
+In his time with the Bearkats, Hooten had a 261-169 record and six 20-plus victory seasons.

 Early life

 Hooten is a 1987 graduate of Killeen Ellison High School and lettered in basketball and baseball.
 He earned all-district, All-CenTex and All-Super CenTex while leading his team to the bi-district championship as a senior.
 He holds school career records for scoring and assists.
 In baseball, he twice earned All-District honorable mention and lettered three years.
 Hooten holds two degrees from Tarleton State, earning a bachelor's in exercise and sport studies in 1993 and a master's in 1995.
 Hooten played two years at McLennan Community College, where he was an honorable mention all-conference selection and led his team to a league title.
 At Tarleton, he earned two letters under Lonn Reisman, helping lead the Texans to a 52-10 mark.